Dental Fillings Baltimore, MD

 Dental Fillings at Cosmetic & Advanced Dentistry

-Tooth decay is an unfortunate dental problem that a majority of us will most likely face at some point in our adult life.
-Plaque and tartar buildup cause cavities and decay in your teeth.
-If you suffer from a toot cavity, preserving the natural tooth is your main goal.
+Tooth decay is an unfortunate dental problem that a majority of us will most likely face at some point in our adult life—plaque and tartar buildup cause cavities and decay in your teeth.
+Dental plaque is a sticky bacterial substance of saliva and food debris left in your mouth.
+It can feel like a rough film over your teeth.

-A dental filling is necessary to restore strength, health and prevent further damage to the tooth.
+A dental filling is necessary to restore strength health, and prevent further damage to the tooth.

 Good oral hygiene and routine dental care are the keys to minimizing your risk of needing a filling to treat decay and can provide the foundation for lifelong dental health.

 As one of Baltimore’s leading cosmetic dentists, we only use tooth-colored dental fillings.
-Our dental fillings are durable, attractive and highly compatible.
+Our dental fillings are durable, attractive, and highly compatible.

 While traditional amalgam tooth fillings typically require the removal of healthy tooth structures, composite dental fillings allow your dentist in Baltimore to remove only the decayed area of the tooth.